humantorch/how-to-scott/README.md

 1. Write code.
 This may sound strange coming from someone in technical leadership but I moved out of full-time development almost half a decade ago and though I dabble with some hobby projects and try to keep up with current practices chances are you know infinitely more about writing good applications than I do.
 2. Say "no" to requests.
 This is something I've worked hard to correct but is still a trap I fall into.
 I've gotten better at delegating and such but is still an ongoing growth process.

-## TODO
+## TL;DR

-Turn this document into	a bite-sized presentation covering high-level bits and refer to here for more detail.
+A bite-size version of this entire thing is [available on Google Docs](https://goo.gl/xJgdrj).
+Have a gander if you wanna.